 We request that the children leave valuable items such as mobile phones or electrical equipment at home.
 Occasionally breakages occur and children become upset.
 Year 6 children may only bring in mobile phones to school if it is necessary for them to have them to walk home independently without an adult.
-Mobile phones brought into school by Year 6 children are to be taken to the office where they will be kept for the day; the child then collects them at the end of the school day.
+Mobile phones brought into school by Year 6 children must be taken to the office where they will be kept for the day; the child then collects them at the end of the school day.
+Mobile phones are not to be taken on school trips by any child.
 At no point will school assume responsibility for items such as these.